jbride/mujina/mujina-miner/src/chip/bm13xx/PROTOCOL.md

 Note: The ESP-miner source notes this register is "still a bit of a mystery" and values are determined through empirical testing rather than documentation.

-#### Version Rolling Impact
-- When enabled, each job can include multiple midstates (1, 2, or 4)
-- Each midstate represents a different block version
-- Effectively multiplies the search space by the number of midstates
-- Version bits can be further modified by the ASIC (bits specified by version mask)
-- **Important**: Each chip maintains its nonce range across all versions
-  - Chip 0 always searches nonces with its address pattern
-  - Version changes don't affect nonce partitioning
-  - This ensures no duplicate work across chips

 #### Starting Nonce Field
 - Always set to 0x00000000 in practice
 - Hardware automatically offsets based on chip/core addressing